WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 This project encompasses all of our 2023 "lighthouse goals", but "Community Development" is perhaps the broadest and most relevant.
-Others touched on here, or impacted through potential downstream changes, are "Result Relevancy", "Quantifying our Work","Search Experience", "Content Safety", and "Data inertia".
+Others touched on here, or impacted through potential downstream changes, are "Result Relevancy", "Quantifying our Work", "Search Experience", "Content Safety", and "Data inertia".

 ## Requirements